Sun Moon Lake

 Sun Moon Lake (日月潭 (Rìyuè tán, Ji̍t-goa̍t-thâm); Thao: Zintun) is a lake in Yuchi Township, Nantou County, Taiwan.
 It is the largest body of water in Taiwan.
-The area around the lake is home to the Thao tribe, one of aboriginal tribes of Taiwan.
+The area around the lake is home to the Thao people, one of Taiwan's indigenous ethnic groups.
 Sun Moon Lake surrounds a tiny island called Lalu.
 The east side of the lake resembles a sun while the west side resembles a moon, hence the name.

 Sun Moon Lake is located 748 m above sea level.
 It is 27 m deep and has a surface area of approximately 7.93 km2.
 The area surrounding the lake has many trails for hiking.

 While swimming in Sun Moon Lake is usually not permitted, there is an annual 3-km race called the Swimming Carnival of Sun Moon Lake held around the Mid-Autumn Festival each year.
 The Sun Moon Lake Swimming Carnival was launched in 1983 and is listed among the Top 50 Open Water Swims in Asia and the Top 100 Open Water Swims of the World.
 Everyone over 10 years old and with the ability to swim long distances can join, regardless of nationality.
 In recent years, the participants have numbered in the tens of thousands.
 Other festivities held at the same time include fireworks, laser shows, and concerts.